zhaoxinf/zhaoxinf.github.io/_pages/about.md

 *  Jan/20/2026,  I am happy to serve as the **Area Chair of ICME 2026**!
 *  Jan/14/2026,  Glad to annouce that DSSmoothing is accepted to  **WWW 2026**!.
 *  Dec/20/2025, Congrats to Ye for his first VLA work being accepted by **Neurocomputing**!
-*  Dec/3/2025,  Glad to annouce that R-FGDepth is accepted to  **Pattern Recongition**!.
+*  Dec/3/2025,  Glad to annouce that R-FGDepth is accepted to  **Pattern Recongition**!
 *  Nov/26/2025,  Congrats to Xinyu for his first theory work on pruning being accepted by **Neurocomputing**!
 *  Nov/8/2025,  Glad to annouce that Monodream and Mem4d are accepted to **AAAI 2026** !
 *  Oct/25/2025,  Excited to annouce that SyncTalk++ is accepted to **TPAMI** !
 *  Oct/16/2025,  Excited to annouce that AsynFusion is awarded by PRCV 2025 **best student paper** and **CCF outstand paper**!
 *  Sep/24/2025,  Glad to annouce that 1 paper is accepted to **Neurips**.
-*  Sep/13/2025,  Glad to annouce that our latest survey paper on avatars is accept to **ACM Computing Surveys！**.
+*  Sep/13/2025,  Glad to annouce that our latest survey paper on avatars is accept to **ACM Computing Surveys！**
 *  Sep/1/2025,  Glad to annouce that 1 paper is accepted to **Pattern Recognition**.
 The impact factor of PR is 7.6 now.
 *  Aug/21//2025,  Glad to annouce that 1 paper is accepted to **PRCV 2025**.
 *  Aug/2/2025,  Excited to annouce that LongVLA is accepted to **CoRL2025** !